chandraonita/chandraonita.github.io/index.md

-Hi!
-I'm sharing insights on data, poverty analysis, and real-life experiences.
+---
+layout: home
+title: Home
+---

+Welcome to **Onita Stories** 👋

+This is a space where data meets real life.

+I write about poverty analysis, personal experiences, and the stories behind the numbers — because every dataset represents real people and real lives.

 ## About Me
-I work with data and love turning numbers into meaningful stories.
+I’m passionate about working with data and turning it into stories that are meaningful, human, and easy to understand.

 ## My Journey
-From data to real life stories as a mother of four.
+As a data enthusiast and a mother of four, my journey is a mix of analysis, empathy, and everyday life lessons.

 ## Posts
-Coming soon...
+More stories are on the way — stay tuned ✨